-A coffee that is labeled as New Guinea (or “PNG”) was probably grown on the eastern half of the island of New Guinea, just North of Australia, which is known as Papua New Guinea.
+A coffee that is labeled as New Guinea (or “PNG”) is grown on the eastern half of the island of New Guinea, just North of Australia, which is known as Papua New Guinea.
 The western half (roughly) is simply Papua, part of Indonesia.
 The far western part of the island is known as West Guinea (or “West Papua”) and also produces coffee beans.
 Vanuatu is a nearby coffee-producing island to the East, albeit significantly smaller.

 Approximately 8 million people live in Papua New Guinea, which encompasses both the main island and the nearby islands off the coast.

-Characteristics of a Fine Papua New Guinea Coffee Beans
+Characteristics Papua New Guinea Coffee

 A good New Guinea coffee, such as Arona or Sigri, has a modest, low-toned richness, sometimes earthy, along with a low to moderate acidity that distinguishes most Indonesian coffees, though generally not as full-bodied as an Indonesian or as aromatic as a fine Sulawesi Toraja, yet sometimes fruitier than Sulawesi coffee.